madara-alliance/madara/README.md

 make clean-db # Removes the madara db, including files on the host make restart  # Restarts the madara node
 ```

+> [!IMPORTANT]
+> By default, `make start` will try and restart Madara indefinitely if it is
+> found to be unhealthy using [docker autoheal](https://github.com/willfarrell/docker-autoheal).
+> This is done by checking the availability of `http://localhost:9944/health`,
+> which means your container will be marked as `unhealthy` and restart if you
+> have disabled the RPC service!
+You can run `watch docker ps` to monitor the
+> health of your containers.

 To change runtime arguments, you can update the script in `madara-runner.sh`: